 Make sure the bottles are spotlessly clean.
 Hop soapy water is needed to remove any milk proteins residues and leave the bottle to dry upside down for 24 hrs to ensure it completely dry before you put it in storage.

 Milk bottles are normally made of HDPE (High Density Polyethylene).
-It’s a fantastic material and easy to recycle (linky) but for igloo makers, it has one problem…it is harder to stick than Teflon!
+It’s a fantastic material and easy to recycle but for igloo makers, it has one problem…it is harder to stick than Teflon!
 Not everyone can afford a laser welder so you may have to do with old fashioned glue.
 But HDPE molecules don’t like to adhere to other substances and most glues just don’t work well.
 We’ve tried lots, and we tend to use an industrial polypropylene adhesive, but we also know some people use Epoxy glue, or Superglue with a primer designed for troublesome plastics.
 We’ve also heard that some people like to use sandpaper to roughen the surface a little or a blowtorch to soften the surface!
-Suffice to say that you shouldn’t just expect to buy a glue gun from your local craft store and expect it to work straight away.
 What you use will depend upon what’s available in your region, and your price range.
-We strongly recommend taking a few milk bottles and trying out the different glues available and different techniques.
+We strongly recommend taking a few milk bottles and trying out the different glues available and different techniques; we found glue guns to be the most effective and quickest.
 It’s normally best to do this in a warm room as most adhesives work better when applied hot…..remember to wear suitable safety equipment!
 When it’s set, give the bottles a good bashing; a glue can sometimes be great when pulled but when shock loaded or twisted it can fail catastrophically.
 Once you find the best adhesive, practice using it and work out how much you need.

 Can you use water bottles?
 If you make it out of water bottles, the principles are the same but the plastic called PET which may need a different glue type than water bottles.